Curves orthogonal to a vector field in Euclidean spaces: Rectifying curves in Euclidean spaces

-For a fixed $\mathbf{t}_0=(t_1,\dots,t_{m})$, the straight lines $c(t)=C_{\beta}(\mathbf{t}_0,t)$ are geodesics of the cone, these are the so-called \emph{rulings}.
-If $\beta$ parameterizes a great sphere, i.e., the intersection of $\mathbb{S}^{m+1}(p,1)$ with a hyperplane passing through $p$, the corresponding cone is just a hyperplane, whose geodesics are all straight lines.
+where $\beta:(t_1,\dots,t_{m})\mapsto\mathbb{S}^{m+1}(p,1)$ is a regular hypersurface.
+For a given point $\mathbf{t}_0=(t_1,\dots,t_{m})$, the straight lines $c(t)=C_{\beta}(\mathbf{t}_0,t)$ are geodesics of the {hypercone}, these are the so-called \emph{rulings}.
+If $\beta$ parameterizes a great sphere, i.e., the intersection of $\mathbb{S}^{m+1}(p,1)$ with a hyperplane passing through $p$, the corresponding {hypercone} is just a hyperplane, whose geodesics are all straight lines.
 Thus, in the following we assume that this is not the case.
-The next theorem characterizes the remaining geodesics on the hypersurface of a cone as rectifying curves and generalizes the main result in Ref. \cite{ChenTJM2017}.
+The next theorem characterizes the remaining geodesics on {a hypercone} as rectifying curves and generalizes the main result in Ref. \cite{ChenTJM2017}.
+In fact, we have the